 Ugly Side Effects of Drinking Too Much Coffee, According to Science

-For some, four cups of coffee may sound like a lot.
-But if you're one to consume more than 32 ounces of coffee a day or love to down sugary lattes from your local coffee chain, it may be wise to evaluate these ugly side effects you're drinking too much coffee.
+If you're one to consume more than 32 ounces of coffee a day or love to down sugary lattes from your local coffee chain, it may be wise to evaluate these ugly side effects if you're drinking too much coffee.
 Because while having a little caffeine can cause a lower risk of death according to the AARP, drinking too much of it can create negative side effects to one's health.

 You feel anxious.